- Overview

 Answer

-- These convertors usually come with a driver CD.
-Please make sure you load the drivers on to your PC, from the CD provided, or from the website specified in the convertor instructions.
-Then follow all the on screen instructions correctly.
+- These convertors usually come with a website link to visit and download the drivers.
+Please make sure you download the drivers.
+Then follow all the on-screen instructions correctly.

 - Once the drivers have been installed correctly, plug the USB convertor into a USB port on your PC.